cesarliws/full-stack-tdc-poa/readme.md

 ## Presentation Theme

-Intruduction to web and cloud platform.
+Introduction to web and cloud platform.

 How to create a simple, efficient, high performance and easy to maintain back end server with Delphi MVC Framework.